Australia says it's reached a free trade deal with Britain - WTMJ

 Associated Press

-CANBERRA, Australia (AP) — Britain and Australia had agreed on a free trade deal that will be released later Tuesday, Australian Trade Minister Dan Tehan said.
+CANBERRA, Australia (AP) — Britain and Australia have agreed on a free trade deal that will be released later Tuesday, Australian Trade Minister Dan Tehan said.

 The agreement is the first for Britain since it left the European Union.